MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 Core Engine
 ~~~~~~~~~~~
-- [Linux] - Added the ability to dynamically configure the managed heap memory at start time.
+-  Added the ability to dynamically configure the Managed/Immortals Heap memory at Core Engine start time.

 Foundation Libraries
 ~~~~~~~~~~~~~~~~~~~~